 Instructions

-- Add salt, cumin, baking powder, lemon juice and oil.
+- Create the mixture.
+Add the chickpeas, onion, garlic, cilantro and parsley to the bowl of a food processor fitted with a standard blade.
+Pulse 7-8 times.
+Add salt, cumin, baking powder, lemon juice and oil.
 Pulse again 3-4 times then scrape down the sides.
 Pulse again until the mixture begins to form into a loose ball.
 It should be chunky.

-- Remove falafel from the oven.
+- Serve.
+Remove falafel from the oven.
 To serve you can either add the patties to the pita pockets or serve on top of the bread slices.
 Top the patties with tzatziki sauce and veggies then serve while warm.

-Chelsey says
+Chelsey

 This sheet pan falafel looks so yummy!
 I’m a huge Mediterranean food fan, so this recipe is calling my name right now.
 I love that you baked the falafel instead of frying for a healthier alternative!
 Trying this soon!